Cristian-Nass/customer-service/README.md

 ### `Befor npm start`
 Clone or copy this files go to program folder,
 Use npm install for install all dependencies.
-You need a .env file in root folder and put the google key there (i put a .env.example for example) or you can this key for test:
-REACT_APP_GOOGLE_KEY=AIzaSyBC3Hg7WYIe8-ERm-MNHf0rmageaZadZ8c

 ### `npm start`